Prizimzs/Prizimzs/README.md

 - Hi, I’m Prizimzs
 - I’m interested in making the world more advanced and affordable
-- I’m currently learning Advanced Python, Ruby, Rust, CSS, HTML, C++, Golang, SQL and Eletrical Storage
+- I’m currently learning Advanced Python, Rust, JavaScript, HTML.
 - I’m looking to collaborate on Heart Rate Projects which could make Seizure detecting watches more affordable

 ## You can find me on